learnk8s/learnk8s.io/src/custom-authentication/content.md

 The webhook token authentication service extracts the `username` and `password` parts from the token and verifies whether they are correct by talking to the LDAP directory.

-In particular, the authentication service makes an [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) request to the LDAP directory, asking whether there exists a user entry with the given username and password.
+In particular, the authentication service makes an [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) request to the LDAP directory, querying for a user entry with the given username and password.

-If this is the case, the LDAP directory returns the entry of this user, and from this entry, the authentication service constructs the user identity (UserInfo) that it must return to the API server.
+If there is such an entry, the LDAP directory returns it, and the authentication service constructs the user identity (UserInfo) from it that it must return to the API server.

-_As you can see, the main task of implementing your LDAP authentication solution will consist in creating a webhook token authentication service that implements the described logic._
+_As you can see, the main task for implementing LDAP authentication consists in creating a webhook token authentication service that implements the necessary logic._

-You will implement this service in [Go](https://golang.org/) and deploy it on your GCP infrastructure next to the LDAP directory.
+You will implement this service in [Go](https://golang.org/) in the next section.

-> You will see later that there's a good reason to implement this service in Go.
+> You will see later why it's suitable to use Go for implementing this service.

 _Let's get started!_